Global Reporting Initiative Index

 Approach to stakeholder engagement

-Sustainable Business Practices- Materiality Analysis and Stakeholder Engagement
+• Sustainable Business Practices- Materiality Analysis and Stakeholder Communication

-Sustainable Business Practices- Materiality Analysis and Stakeholder Engagement
+• Sustainable Business Practices- Materiality Analysis and Stakeholder Communication

 List of material topics